 The consideration of equity is an important component in Prince William County's Land Use Plan.
 Equity is defined as "the state, quality or ideal of being just, impartial and fair."
 The goal of equity is to create conditions that allow all to reach their full potential.
-Equity in the County is broadly concerned with access to resources and opportunities for all members of the community with emphasis to include those who have been traditionally overlooked or at disadvantage to participate in the process of land use decisions.
-Equity helps address fairness in providing for affordable housing opportunities as well as access through multimodal opportunities to amenities, healthcare and services.
-To help address equity in the community, the land use decision making process should include an equity lens.
-Another important planning tool in achieving equity is placing focus on Equity Emphasis Areas ("EEAs") identified by the Washington Metropolitan Council of Governments ("COG").
+Equity in the County is broadly concerned with access to resources and opportunities for all members of the community with emphasis to include those who have been traditionally overlooked or at disadvantage to participate in the process of Land Use decisions.
+Equity helps ensures fairness in providing for affordable housing opportunities as well as access through multimodal opportunities to amenities, health and services.
+To help ensure equity is accomplished, the land use decision making process should be made through an equity lens.
+Another important planning tool in achieving equity is placing focus on Equity Emphasis Areas "EEAs" identified by the Washington Metropolitan Council of Governments "COG".
 EEAs are defined as locations characterized by high concentrations of low-income individuals, people of color, and individuals for whom English is not their primary language.